 Control therapy was chosen by the investigator at the time of randomization.

 The primary endpoint of the REACH2 study was overall response rate at Day 28.

-In the REACH2 study, 62.3 percent of patients treated with Jakafi achieved a complete or partial response, compared with 39.4 percent of patients treated with control therapy.
+In the REACH2 study, 62.3 percent of patients treated with Jakafi achieved complete or partial response, compared with 39.4 percent of patients treated with control therapy.
 This difference was statistically significant.

 Grade II patients in the control arm were also more likely to have a complete response than patients with Grade III or IV disease.

 An additional subgroup analysis was performed to examine overall response rate by organ involvement at baseline.
-The Jakafi cohort had higher overall response rates at Day 28 versus control therapy for skin, lower and upper GI tract, and liver.
+The Jakafi cohort had higher overall response rates at Day 28 vs control therapy for skin, lower and upper GI tract, and liver.